jaysoo/jaysoo.ca/_posts/2014-01-27-gruntjs-vs-gulpjs.md

 web developers.

-After spending some time reading the docs and playing around with Gulp, I've finally decideded to test its adoption in an existing project that currently uses Grunt.
+After spending some time reading the docs and playing around with Gulp, I've finally decided to test its adoption in an existing project that currently uses Grunt.
 From what I've seen so far, Gulp is blazingly fast when compared to Grunt for similar tasks.